 But it’s not the patient’s fault.

-We believe there’s always a root cause that drives someone to abuse prescription drugs.
-It could be something that happened in their childhood.
-Or a recent traumatic event.
-Or a mental health disorder.
-Or perhaps the person didn’t have enough knowledge about the prescribed drug.
+We believe there’s always a root cause that drives someone to start abusing prescription drugs.
+It could be something that happened in their childhood, or a recent traumatic event, or a mental health disorder.
+Or perhaps, the person didn’t have enough knowledge about the prescribed drug.

 Our professional team of support workers, counselors, therapists, psychologists, and psychiatrists has more than 150 years of combined recovery experience.
 Many of us have abused prescription drugs in the past.
 Drugs like Adderall.
 Ambien.
 Valium.
 You name it.